10 Things Scripture Says about Being a Father

 You may view Scripture as some ancient, out-of-date text that has nothing to say about modern day life.
 Think again.
 There is a lot to glean and it may actually change the way you parent.
 Check out these 10 things Scripture says about being a father.

 1. Be your child’s “First Teacher” (Proverbs 22:6)

 It’s our responsibility to “train up a child in the way he/she should go.”
 Not the school, not the government, but you—and that means dad.It’s our responsibility to “train up a child in the way he/she should go.”
 Not the school, not the government, but you—and that means dad.
 Click To Tweet

 2. Dads need to exemplify a good life (2 Cor.
 3:2-3)

 Scripture teaches that who we are and how we live is like a “letter from God.”
 Our kids read that letter, every day.

-As a father has compassion on his children,” Psalm 103:13 points out, “so the LORD has compassion.”
+A father has compassion for his children.
+Psalm 103:13 points out, “so the LORD has compassion.”

 9. Dads never give up on their kids

 The story of “The Prodigal Son” (Luke 15:20-24) is the story of a father who never gives up hope and is ready to receive his child back with open arms.
 We can discipline, we can hold accountable, but we must never give up.